sandysanthosh/OWASP/README.md

 Web Security Tools &amp; Methods

     We cannot  firewall  or  patch  our way to secure Websites.
 Security professionals used to think that firewalls, Secure Sockets Layer (SSL), patching, and privacy policies were enough.
 Today, however, these methods are outdated and ineffective, as attacks on prominent, well-protected Websites are occurring every day.
 Citigroup, PBS, Sega, Nintendo, Gawker, AT&T, the CIA, the US Senate, NASA, the NYSE, Zynga, and thousands of others have something in common: all of them have had Websites compromised in the last year.

-top 10 java defenses for website security
+ # Top 10 java defenses for website security:

-jim manico

-owasp voulteer:

-owasp cheat-sheet
+# owasp cheat-sheet

-1.query parametized;
+# 1.query parametized;

     antomy of a sql

     anatomy of a sql injection Attack;

     query parameterization in java:

                 string name = request.getParameter("newName");
                 string id = request.getParameter("id");

                 preparedStatement pstmr = con.preparedstatement("update employees set
                 name=? where id= ?");
                 pstmt.setStringO( 1 , newName);
                 pstmt.setString( 2, id);

-2. password storage:
+# 2. password storage:

       store password based on need:

             use a  salt( de-duplication)
             SCRYPT/PBKDF2(slow, peroformance hit,easy)
             HMAC(require good key storage, tough)

 1.do not limit the type of characters or length of user password

 2.use a cryptographically strong credentials-sepcific salt

                     protect([salt]+[password]);
                 use a 32 char or 64 char salt
                 do not depend on hiding,spitting

-3aa) impose difficult verification on the attack(strong/fast)
+ # 3a) impose difficult verification on the attack(strong/fast)

                  HMAC-SHA-256[(private key],[salt]+[password])

-3b) impose difficult verification on attack and defender
+ # 3b) impose difficult verification on attack and defender

-PBKDF 2 when  FIPS certification scrypt where resisting any/all hardware
+                PBKDF 2 when  FIPS certification
+                scrypt where resisting any/all hardware

                 XSS defense cross site scripting:

                 no third party libraries
                 more complete api

 html contexts
 xml contexts

-web page built in java JSP is a vulnerable to XSS:
+ # web page built in java JSP is a vulnerable to XSS:

             solution:

 1)